9 posts in this topic

 Tier 2 / Level 30:

 Shockwave: Sends a wave of force in a frontal cone, causing [(125% of Attack Power) * 1.25] damage and stunning all enemies within 10 yards for 4 sec.
 Cooldown reduced by 20 sec if it strikes at least 3 targets.
 Storm Bolt: Hurls your weapon at an emey, causing 60% Physical damage and stunning for 4 sec.
 Deals quadruple damage to targets permanently immune to stuns.
 Double Time: You can use Charge twice in a row, but it can only grant Rage once every 12 sec.
 Each use has a 20 sec recharge time.
-Double Time is the go-to here as Storm Bolt appears to no longer quadruple the damage done to permanently immune mobs.
-If a mob needs to be stunned then Storm Bolt may be viable while Shockwave is generally used for massive AoE control situations.
+Double Time is the go-to here in most situations.
+Shockwave is useful for Mythic+ dungeons.

 Tier 3 / Level 45: